Skip to content

 At this stage, the Sushi Board is ready to use.
 You have two main options:

-• Start using the Sushi Framework, which gives you a ready-to-develop system using MicroPython.
-In this case, refer to the Sushi Framework documentation.
+• Start using the Sushi-IoT-Framework, which gives you a ready-to-develop system using MicroPython.
+In this case, refer to the Sushi-IoT-Framework DOC.

 • Develop and flash your own firmware using your preferred environment (Arduino, Espressif IDF, or others).